eddelbuettel/duckdb-mlpack/README.md

 and after a short little while `build/release/duckdb` should be available.
 See the documentation for `duckdb` extensions for more.

+## TODO

+- More examples
+- Ideally: Work out how to `SELECT` from multiple tabels, or else maybe `SELECT` into temp. tables and pass temp. table names into routine

 ## Author